microsoftgraph/msgraph-sdk-design/Observability.md

           }
         },
         "retryCAEResponseIfRequired": {
-          "http.retry_count?": "1 of we had to retry for CAE challenge, not set otherwise", "Event - com.microsoft.kiota.authenticate_challenge_received?": {
+          "http.request.resend_count?": "1 of we had to retry for CAE challenge, not set otherwise", "Event - com.microsoft.kiota.authenticate_challenge_received?": {
             // raised only if the application is receiving a CAE challenge }